VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Related Work

-{\bf Adversarial attack detection for LVLMs.} The goal of detection is to determine whether an input has been attacked.
-In LVLM settings, some detection methods operate leverage internal representations~\cite{Zhang_2024} and some monitor the model’s output behavior~\cite{zhang2023jailguard, fares2024mirrorcheck}.
+{\bf Adversarial attack detection for LVLMs.} Detection aims to determine whether an input has been attacked.
+In LVLM settings, some detection methods leverage internal representations~\cite{Zhang_2024} and some monitor the model’s output behavior~\cite{zhang2023jailguard, fares2024mirrorcheck}.
 These detectors have been primarily studied for jailbreak-oriented attacks.

 Our work operates both at the embedding level (within the visual encoder) and at the output level (via consistency checks on generated responses).